 Updating the Unifi Controller on the Synology is a little bit different compared to a Linux/Windows/Rasberry Pi installation.
 You can’t just download the latest version and run the installer inside the Docker container.
 There is no auto-update feature either, so when a new version comes out, you will need to download a new version of the Docker Unifi Image.
 Tip: subscribe to my email list in the sidebar to receive a notification when a new version is available!

-Before you start with updating you should always make and download a backup of your Unifi Controller.
-Login to the controller an select Maintenance.
+Before you start updating you should always make and download a backup of your Unifi Controller.
+Log in to the controller and select Maintenance.
 Scroll down to Backup and download the backup file.

 Downloading the latest version

 To update the controller you need to follow these steps:

 - Click on Registry and search again for Unifi (just like we did during the installation)

 - Wait until the download is completed (check the image tab or wait for the notification)

 When the download is finished we can start with updating or actually replacing, the Docker image.
 In Docker select Container:

 - Stop the Unifi Controller container by flipping the on-off switch.
 Wait until the status is changed to stop